rohilla-aditya/rohilla-aditya/README.md

 I am Aditya.

 I am a Software Engineer residing in Seattle, Washington.
-I spend my day time developing backend systems at Abnormal Security and evenings tinkering with my personal applied ML projects.
+I spend my day time developing backend systems and evenings tinkering with my personal applied ML projects.

 I am particularly interested in all things Technology, Engineering and Products and write about these topics.
 Check out my Blog at  [adityarohilla.com](http://adityarohilla.com) !